hudmol/nla_staff_spreadsheet_importer/README.md

 NLA Staff Spreadsheet Importer Plugin
 =====================================

-An ArchivesSpace (v2.1.x) plugin developed for the National Library of Australia by Hudson Molonglo.
+An ArchivesSpace (v2.1.x) plugin developed for the National Library of Australia.

+It was originally written and maintained by Hudson Molonglo (https://github.com/hudmol/nla_staff_spreadsheet_importer).

+After release 2.0, it was moved to and maintained by the NLA.

 It adds the following Import Types to the Import Data Job Type.